URL Encode online

 How does URL encoding work?

-URL Encoding works like this - It first converts the character to one or more bytes.
+URL Encoding works like this - it first converts the character to one or more bytes.
 Then each byte is represented by two hexadecimal digits preceded by a percent sign (%) - (e.g. %xy).
 That gives us the URL encoded value.

 The percent sign is used as an escape character that's why we also refer to URL encoding as Percent encoding.